troscianko/BehaveAI/README.md

 | = | Zoom in preview window (+ key) |
 | - | Zoom out preview window |

-Run the BehaveAI_annotation.py script and select a video (to run a python script, either call the file from a command line, or use an IDE such as Anaconda or Geany).
-You can track through and draw boxes over the things you want to classify.
-Note all the keyboard shortcuts.
-It has undo functions, grey-out functions, track single or 10-frame jumps etc... plus all the primary and secondary classes.
-With each frame, make sure you select (or grey out) everything.
-Press 'enter' to save the frame and move on.

-Move through your videos, avoiding annotating the same thing over and over again (to avoid over-fitting, focus on variation).
-Remember that each frame you add to the annotation dataset (by pressing 'enter') must have **everything** annotated that should be classified. e.g. missing something out will confuse the training.
-You'll likely encounter cases where you're not sure how to classify something.
-These borderline cases can be important to help training the model, but if you don't want to add it, draw a grey box over the confusing element (e.g. the target is occluded so you can't tell what it's doing).
-Try to get the annotation selection box neatly to the edges of the target.
-Remember that the size and shape of the box might need to vary between motion and static modes (e.g. a flying fly takes up a large box in motion mode compared to static due to its rainbow motion tail).

-The aim is to build up an annotation dataset for initial model training, so focus on getting a broad range of backgrounds, contexts etc...
-Also think about those transition points where one behaviour is turning into another (e.g. switching from walking to flying).
-Have a clear rule-set in your head when annotating so you can tell what every frame should be (remember, if you can't do this, the CNN will struggle too).
-With a bit of practice the false colour motion tails will tell you exactly what the target was doing over the previous frames and you'll gain confidence in reading these cues.

-50-100 annotations of each class should be sufficient to run a quick initial model.
-This can be done in under 20 minutes for a simple, single class.

 ## Building & running the initial model
 Once you've got an initial annotation dataset (e.g. 50-100 annotations drawn), run the BehaveAI_classify_track.py script.
 This will automatically start training the models from your initial annotation files.
 At this stage, with a small annotation set it should be quite fast.
 This will create an initial model, and you can see that the model and the YOLO performance data are placed into a new directory in your working directory.
 Have a look at the output and don't worry if it's not performing amazingly at this stage.